 B. The President, with the Commission's advice, shall prepare the agenda for all meetings.

-C. The President shall appoint all committee members and committee chairs who serve at the President's pleasure.
+C. The President shall appoint all committee members and committee chairs, who shall serve at the President's pleasure.

-D. In the President's absence, the vice president shall preside at the Commission meeting.
-In the absence of both the president and vice president, the Commission shall elect a president pro tem who shall preside at the Commission meeting.
+D. In the President's absence, the Vice President shall preside at the Commission meeting.
+In the absence of both the President and Vice President, the Commission shall elect a President pro tem who shall preside at the Commission meeting.

-E. The President shall present a draft annual report to the full Commission in January of each year following completion of the President's term the previous calendar year and the annual report shall be approved by the full Commission no later than February 28th of that year.
+E. As soon as reasonably practicable following completion of each calendar year, the President who served at the conclusion of that calendar year shall present a draft annual report to the full Commission.
+An annual report shall be approved by the full Commission as soon as reasonably practicable following submission of the draft annual report.

 Section 3.
 The Vice President

-A. In the absence of the President, the Vice President shall act.
+A. In the absence of the President, the Vice President shall assume the President's duties.

 B. The Vice President shall perform such other duties as the President may determine.